Updated: September 28, 2024

 It’s not uncommon for new business owners to set up shop with a limited knowledge of the actual payroll process, which includes not only paying your employees, but also actions like processing new hire forms, quarterly payroll taxes, FICA taxes, and year-end tax forms for employees (such as W-2s and 1099s).

 This lack of knowledge can be costly.
-In fact, the IRS issued penalties to businesses in the amount of $4.5 billion for late or erroneous payroll tax payments in 2014.
+In fact, the IRS issued penalties to businesses in 2023 that amounted to over $4.6 billion, for late or erroneous or payroll tax payments.

 In addition to messing up tax filings, there are a number of payroll errors small businesses often make.
 Input errors, erroneous pay amounts, and inadequate tracking of details like vacation and sick time are few of the mistakes that can lead to extra work (and unhappy employees).
 And payroll mistakes aren’t just limited to new businesses.
 In a survey conducted by Ernst & Young, 54 percent of all business owners said that their current payroll process had room for improvement.